PostgreSQL Average

 Let’s take a simple example of the AVG() function:

-Suppose you have table ‘orders’ with columns first_name, orders_date, and total_items which is shown below.
+Suppose you have a table ‘orders’ with columns first_nameorders_date, and total_items, which is shown below.

-If you look at the column ‘total_items’ which contains the number of items ordered by each customer.
-Now you want to find the average of that columns, you can use the below query.
+If you look at the column ‘total_items’, which contains the number of items ordered by each customer.
+Now you want to find the average of that column, you can use the following query.

 SELECT AVG(total_items) FROM orders;

-After running the above query, you get the average value as 3.0 which is the average number of items ordered by the customers.
+After running the above query, you obtain the average value as 3.0, which represents the average number of items ordered by customers.

-Let’s understand how AVG() function works with different clauses such as HAVING, GROUP BY and etc.
+Let’s understand how the AVG() function works with different clauses, such as HAVING and GROUP BY.

-What will happen, if you set or columns contain null values?
-You don’t need to worry, AVG() function can also deal with columns or sets containing null values.
+What will happen if you set or columns contain null values?
+You don’t need to worry; the AVG() function can also handle columns or sets containing null values.

-Look at the records of the table ‘orders’ where the order of the total items by the customer ‘Jasleen’ is NULL.
+Look at the records in the ‘orders’ table where the total number of items ordered by customer ‘Jasleen’ is null.

-Let’s run the same query that you have executed in the above section examples.
+Let’s run the same query that you executed in the examples above.

 SELECT AVG(total_items) FROM orders;

-Again you found the same result, although the column ‘total_items’ contains null values but the function AVG() computes the average value of the column by skipping the null values.
+Again, you found the same result.
+Although the ‘total_items’ column contains null values, the AVG() function computes the average value of the column by skipping these null values.

-This is how the PostgreSQL AVERAGE function deals with columns or sets containing null values.
+This is how the PostgreSQL AVG function handles columns or sets containing null values.

-In general, you can’t use the WHERE clause to filter the result when you use the aggregate functions in your query, instead, use the HAVING clause to filter the group-based result on the basis of the given condition.
+In general, you can’t use the WHERE clause to filter the result when you use the aggregate functions in your query; instead, use the HAVING clause to filter the group-based result based on the given condition.

-So here you will see how to use the AVG() function with the HAVING clause.
+Here, you will learn how to use the AVG() function with the HAVING clause.

-Let’s say you want to find the average of total items ordered by customers greater than 2 and group and order by customer_id.
+Let’s say you want to find the average of total items ordered by customers with more than two items, and group and order by customer_id.
 So use the below query.

 SELECT customer_id, AVG(total_items) FROM orders